Emerging music stars

 That much hasn't changed.
 The "semi-unknowns" give fans a giddy gumption about these multi-performer concerts like Stampede.

 Stampede presents equally thrilling opportunities to catch newcomers like Dierks Bentley (2005) or Old Dominion (2015) on their rise to stardom.
 Still driving to the top.
 In 2019, Morgan Wallen has found his groove toward stardom and plays the lead-in concert for 2019 ultra-headliner Jason Aldean (Saturday night’s finish).
 Wallen’s single “Chasin’ You” has been a Nashville favorite (from the album, If I Know Me).
 On Friday, June 21, Michael Ray follows longtime country favorite Sawyer Brown and leads into the second night’s closer Old Dominion.
 Ray’s “Nineteen” tour has hit the scales at a “10” from Glasgow, Scotland, to Brisbane, Australia.
-And Manhattan, Kansas, in between, during 2019 Country Stampede!
+And eastern Kansas, in between, during 2019 Country Stampede!